marcos-sem-s/datacamp-exercises/Understanding Data Engineering/01 - What is data engineering.md

 - [ ] Data pipelines automate data extraction.
 - [x] Data pipelines necessarily include a transformation step.
 - [ ] ETL stands for Extract, Transform, Load.

+> ETL stands for Extract, Transform, Load and is a popular framework for designing data pipelines.
+However, data pipelines do not necessarily include a transformation step.

 <br>